jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

 ### 7 Pre-commencement consultation relating to regulations
 Section 88(3)﻿(a) is satisfied in relation to any regulations if action of the kind described in that provision was taken before the commencement of section 88 for the purpose of facilitating the making of the regulations.

+### Part 2 — Provisions relating to Outer Space and High-altitude Activities Amendment Act 2025

+### 8 Interpretation
+In this Part,—
+  - **amendment Act** means the Outer Space and High-altitude Activities Amendment Act 2025
+  - **transition period** means the period beginning on 29 July 2025 and ending immediately before the earlier of— (a) the commencement date of the first regulations made under section 88 for the purposes of subpart 6A of Part 2 of this Act (which relates to ground-based space infrastructure); and
+    (b) 29 July 2026.

+### 9 Transitional authorisation for GBSI activities
+(1) During the transition period, a person who operates ground-based space infrastructure to carry out a regulated activity must be treated as having been granted a GBSI activity authorisation for the operation of the GBSI for the activity.
+(2) However, the following do not apply to an authorisation under subclause (1):
+  (a) section 49D(1)﻿(d) to (f):
+  (b) section 49E (except for section 49E(1)﻿(c)﻿(iii) if the revocation, variation, or suspension is on national security grounds).
+(3) An authorisation under subclause (1) ends at the close of the transition period, unless— (a) it is revoked earlier under section 49E(1)﻿(c)﻿(iii) on national security grounds; or (b) before the close of the transition period, the person ceases to operate GBSI to carry out a regulated activity.

+### 10 Pre-commencement consultation relating to regulations
+Paragraph (a) of section 88(3) is satisfied in relation to any regulations made under section 88(1)﻿(5), (13A), (13B), (13C), or (24) as inserted or amended by the amendment Act if action of the kind described in that paragraph was taken before 29 July 2025 for the purpose of facilitating the making of the regulations.

 ## Schedule 2 — Amendment to Search and Surveillance Act 2012